 Our mission here at Genesis Recovery is to help restore lives that have been harmed by addiction.
 Our faith-based 12-step program is committed to helping you achieve long-term and permanent sobriety by restoring your physical, emotional, and mental health.

+You don’t have to continue to let addiction rule your life.
 You can overcome addiction, trauma, and mental health issues.
+We can help you overcome substance abuse challenges and regain your independence.
 Let us help you get there.
 Call us today at 619-797-7319 if you or a loved one are ready to begin again.